Rabies Vaccination Facts And Myths

 MYTH 6: “The vaccine causes serious side effects”

-FACT: Modern vaccines are very safe!
+FACT: Modern vaccines are usually very safe!

 • Mild arm soreness is common (like any vaccine)